TianlinZhang668/18222278799.github.io/_pages/about.md

 # Publications
 ## 2021
+- **Zhang, T.**, Schoene A.M. and Ananiadou, S., Automatic identification of suicide notes with a transformer-based deep learning model, Internet Interventions, In Press
+- Alhuzali, H., **Zhang, T.** and Ananiadou, S., Predicting Sign of Depression via Using Frozen Pre-trained Models and Random Forest Classifier., in: CLEF (Working Notes), In Press
 - **Zhang, T.**, Cui, Z., Leng, J., & Liu, Y. (2021, May).
 CSFQGD: Chinese Sentence Fill-in-the-blank Question Generation Dataset for Examination.
 In 2021 IEEE 24th International Conference on Computer Supported Cooperative Work in Design (CSCWD) (pp. 609-613).
 IEEE.

 ## 2020